Q: How long has Seashore Day Camp been in business?

-Our drivers must be at least 21 years old with three years of experience.
+Our drivers must be at least 21 years old.
 They hold a CDL license with a passenger and school bus endorsement.
 As part of the CDL (Commercial Drivers License), a background check and fingerprints are required.

 Q: How will transportation follow COVID-19 protocols?

-Buses will be sanitized/disinfected before routes and at the end of the day.
-Drivers and campers will be required to wear face coverings (kerchiefs please) on the bus.
+Buses are sanitized/disinfected before routes and at the end of the day.
+Drivers and campers are required to wear face coverings (kerchiefs please) on the bus.
 Siblings will sit together.
 Buses will be at 60 percent capacity.
-Routes will kept as short as possible.
+Routes will be kept as short as possible.
 And, arrival times will be staggered.

 Q: What time will my child be picked up and dropped off?

 Your driver will call you the weekend before school or camp starts to introduce him or herself and let you know the pickup time.
 Depending on where you live, pick up usually is from 8 to 8:30a.m. and drop off is between 4 and 5p.m.

 Q: What should I do if I need to pick up my child early?

 Please call the Main Office at 732-222-6464 in the morning.
 All requests for early pick up need to be made before 2p.m.
 To observe COVID-19 protocols for Camp 2020, we require you to call the office when you arrive, remain in your car at the back gate at Bath Avenue or Broadway and a staff member will bring your child to you.

 Q: Can my child go home on the bus with another camper?